cjns/Kartilo/README.md

 I will use the .woff2 font format since it has been specifically designed for the web, offers better compression, and performance.

 ### Icons
-I will use the free icons supplied by [fontawesome](https://fontawesome.com/) and change their appearnace with css.
+I will use the free icons supplied by [fontawesome](https://fontawesome.com/) and change their appearance with css.

 ### Styling
 The overall styling is attempting to convey a 'clean' feel with cool greens, soft box shadows, and rounded edges.